glouppe/info8006-introduction-to-ai/lecture1.md

 - The **agent program** effectively implements the agent function.
 Their designs are dictated by the task environment.
 - *Simple reflex agents* respond directly to percepts, whereas *model-based reflex agents* maintain internal state to track the world. *Goal-based agents* act to achieve goals while **utility-based agents** try to maximize their expected performance.
 - All agents can improve their performance through **learning**.

+???

+Next week we will see how to implement our first agent, a goal-based agent based on search algorithms.

 ---